featurist/browser-monkey-talk/readme.md

-# Soft-Shake 2015: TDD for Front-End Hackers
+# Browser Monkey: TDD for Front-End Hackers

 The [done](https://github.com/featurist/browser-monkey-talk/tree/done) branch contains the working implementation.
 The [talk](https://github.com/featurist/browser-monkey-talk/tree/done) branch contains the implementation made during the talk.
 The [master](https://github.com/featurist/browser-monkey-talk/tree/master) branch contains the empty starting point so you can try it yourself.